armin-fx/BandedScad/doc/math_polygon.md

 #### distance_trace [^][contents]
 [distance_trace]: #distance_trace-
-Get the nearest distance of a trace to a point.\
+Get the nearest distance of a trace to a point.
 Works in 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 distance_trace (trace, p, closed)
 ```